gipplab/mathosphere/mathosphere-core/README.md

 ==========================================

 # train & test
-* use test data from the aforementioned test data locations
+* use test data from the [eval_dataset.xml](https://github.com/TU-Berlin/mathosphere/blob/master/mathosphere-core/src/test/resources/com/formulasearchengine/mathosphere/mlp/gold/eval_dataset.xml) and [gold.json](https://github.com/TU-Berlin/mathosphere/blob/master/mathosphere-core/src/test/resources/com/formulasearchengine/mathosphere/mlp/gold/gold.json)
 * `java -jar mathosphere-core-3.0.0-SNAPSHOT-jar-with-dependencies.jar ml -in eval_dataset.xml -out . --goldFile gold.json --tex --threads 10 --writeSvmModel --svmGamma 0.0185881361 --svmCost 1.0`
 * this will yield a model and a string2vector filter which can be used to classify instances and detailed statistics of the 10-fold cross evaluation that precedes the training process.